openstack/cinder/doc/source/cli/cinder-status.rst

   * Checks for the presence of a **policy.json** file have been added to warn if policy changes should be present in a **policy.yaml** file.

+  **15.0.0 (Train)**

+  * Check added to make operators aware of new finer-grained configuration options affecting the periodicity of various Cinder tasks.
+Triggered when the the ``periodic_interval`` option is not set to its default value.

 See Also
 ========